Blog

 TB EHR treatment

-Public health departments assist in the war against TB by tracking cases, treating infected individuals, managing medication, and administering vaccines to prevent the spread.
-They can also assist by providing referrals for additional care coordination based upon behavioral health challenges, social determinants of health needs, etc. Using an Electronic Health Record (EHR) system specifically designed for public health departments can provide software solutions that help fight the battle against TB.
+As a public health professional, you do your part in the war against TB by tracking cases, treating infected individuals, managing medication, and administering vaccines to prevent the spread.
+Additionally, you are responsible for providing referrals for additional care coordination based upon behavioral health challenges, social determinants of health needs, and more.
+The good news is that using an Electronic Health Record (EHR) built for public health departments will provide your LHD software solutions that help fight the battle against TB.

 TB Testing through your EHR

 Tracking individuals who are infected with TB is critical for your health department to slow the spread in their communities.
-Some EHRs have systems to document and track TB patients, both active and latent, by storing testing results and treatments.
+A public health EHR should have systems to document and track TB patients, both active and latent, by storing testing results and treatments.

 Within a patient’s chart, some EHRs also allow your staff to upload lab, x-ray, and diagnostic testing results.
 Additionally, you can track the beginning and the end of infectious periods.

-In the past, public health departments relied exclusively on x-ray reporting, but a sputum collection should also be used for the most accurate diagnosis.
-EHRs can allow staff to import sputum collection information, like source (blood, stool, sputa, urine, etc.), submitting facility, smear results, and more from either in-house analyzed results or electronically transferred records from outside labs.
+In the past, public health departments relied exclusively on x-ray reporting, but sputum collection is now considered the best method for an accurate diagnosis.
+Look for a public health EHR that allows your staff to import sputum collection information, like source (blood, stool, sputa, urine, etc.), submitting facility, smear results, and more, from either in-house analyzed results or electronically transferred records from outside labs.

-Knowing where your patients may have been exposed to TB allows you to potentially trace where the infection started in your community and lets you know who else to notify that may be exposed.
-Some EHRs have contact tracing functionalities, like an epidemiological record sheet that allows your staff to record:
+Knowing where your patients may have been exposed to TB allows you to potentially trace where the infection started in your community and lets you know who else to notify who may be exposed.
+A good public health EHR should have contact tracing functionalities, like an epidemiological record sheet that allows your staff to record:

 • The reason the patient was referred